Donkey Kong Country 2: Reception

 Jeff Pearson of Nintendojo stated that Rare improved the graphics for Diddy's Kong Quest, and that the character animations appeared "much smoother and more cartoon like" in contrast to the computer-generated feel of the original.
 Pearson also heralded the background designs as reaching "newer heights" of quality.
 A reviewer of Cubed3 heralded the visuals as "unbelievable" for a 16-bit game.
 A reviewer of Jeux Video stated that the game "pushed the boundaries" of the console and that every detail was "devilishly handsome", and also praised the handling of the gameplay as being "pushed to a climax".
 In 2018, Complex ranked the game 17th on their "The Best Super Nintendo Games of All Time".

+The music also received widespread praise, and is considered one of the greatest video game soundtracks of all time.
+The track "Stickerbush Symphony" in particular has received critical acclaim, with Rolling Stone describing it as "a dreamy, forlorn, new-age ballad unlike anything we typically heard in console mascot games."
+Writing for Kotaku, Ethan Gach called the track "melancholic and reflective" while still "up-tempo enough to be a bop," and said that when combined with its accompanying level, it was "one of the most transcendent platforming moments in the genre."
+Writing for Clash, musician Skott called the song "good music to cook to.
+Or drive to," and "one of my favourite moods."
+Brett Elston of GamesRadar also praised the theme, saying its "mood is right in between somber and inspirational, as if it's calling us to action but we're too caught up in thought to comply."
+Taking it a step further, Luke Winkie, writing for Vice, said the track was "one of the best songs ever written."
+He believed that it had "charisma, an otherworldly mystique, a gorgeous, misty aesthetic, and some of the best midi-sax of all time."